Here at Petful, we’re constantly tracking pet food recalls.

 Dr. Charlton then replied, 2 days later: “I don’t think I’ll be doing the interview.
 Thank you for thinking of me.”

-In other words, then, the letter wasn’t even for public release.
+In other words, the letter wasn’t even for public release.

 Maker of Canine Carry Outs Responds

 The J.M.
-Smucker Company, the company that makes Canine Carry Outs, vigorously defended the treats in comments to Petful earlier this week.
+Smucker Company, the company that makes Canine Carry Outs, has vigorously defended the treats.

-“We are extremely disappointed in the inaccurate information circulating online regarding our Canine Carry Outs products,” said Maribeth Burns, vice president of corporate communications.
+“We are extremely disappointed in the inaccurate information circulating online regarding our Canine Carry Outs products,” said Maribeth Burns, vice president of corporate communications, in a 2016 interview with Petful.
 “For nearly 120 years, product safety and quality have been of paramount importance to our company.”

 She added: “Canine Carry Outs do not contain melamine and are not a ‘jerky treat’ like those referenced in the document.”